Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Results

 To study how the electric current density is impacted by quasiballistic transport, we calculate the current density versus Knudsen number in Fig.~\ref{fig1:nxJKn_b} for two temperatures values reported in Ref.~\cite{Rucker2017}.
 The electric current density from Eq.~\ref{eq:diffCurrent} is proportional to the carrier concentration gradient in Fig.~\ref{fig1:nxJKn_a} for a given voltage, temperature and Knudsen number.
 At 300 K, the current density is observed to decrease from the diffusive limit as $\epsilon \rightarrow 1$ (quasiballistic limit).
 As seen from Fig.~\ref{fig1:nxJKn_a}, quasiballistic corrections lower the concentration gradient, and the contribution of the correction terms is multiplied by Knudsen number, resulting in greater deviation with increasing Knudsen number.
 Therefore, a shallower concentration gradient and consequently a decreased current density is expected with increasing Knudsen number.
-At 36 K, the calculation for $c_1$ is repeated to give a value of $0.733$.
-At this temperature, we see that the deviation from the diffusive limit is comparable to that at 300 K. The difference between the two curves is due to changes in bulk diffusivity at 36 K that are independent of $c_1$ and predict a slightly smaller current density than at 300 K. This calculation shows that even at cryogenic temperatures, quasiballistic effects predict a lower collector current density compared to drift-diffusion, opposite to that observed experimentally.
+At 36 K corresponding to the temperature reported in Ref.~\cite{Rucker2017}, the calculation for $c_1$ is repeated to give a value of $0.733$.
+At this temperature, we see that the deviation from the diffusive limit is comparable to that at 300 K. The difference between the two curves is due to changes in bulk diffusivity at 36 K that are independent of $c_1$ and predict a slightly smaller current density than at 300 K. This calculation shows that even at cryogenic temperatures, quasiballistic effects yield a lower collector current density relative to the drift-diffusion prediction, opposite to that observed experimentally.